Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Details of the implementation and additional experiments

 We next move to analyze the impact of the inverse temperature used inside the softmax activations in both the model and the target of Eq.~\eqref{architecture}.

-In Fig.~\ref{fig:placeholder2} we compare the cases in which the inverse temperature matched temperatures $\beta=\beta_0\in\{0.5,1,2\}$ at fixed $T=2$.
+In Figure~\ref{fig:placeholder2} we compare the cases in which the inverse temperature matched temperatures $\beta=\beta_0\in\{0.5,1,2\}$ at fixed $T=2$.
 Lower temperatures (larger smoothing of the row-wise softmax) systematically yield lower test error for a given $\alpha$, both without noise (left) and with label noise $\Delta=0.5$ (right).

 To conclude, we vary the number of tokens $T$ to investigate the impact of such parameter in the model's behavior.
-Finally, in Fig.~\ref{fig:placeholder3} we vary the number of tokens $T\in\{2,3,5\}$ and plot the test error against the rescaled sample ratio $\bar{\alpha}=n/d^2\big(T(T+1)/2-1\big)=2n/(T^2+T-2)d^2$, motivated by the effective number of scalar constraints in the attention matrix (cf.\ Appendix~\ref{app:reduction_linear}).
-After this normalization, the learning curves for different $T$ largely align in both the noiseless and noisy cases (left/right), exhibiting the same qualitative dependence on sample size and confirming that $T$ primarily rescales the usable information rather than altering the underlying learning dynamics.
+Finally, in Figure~\ref{fig:placeholder3} we vary the number of tokens $T\in\{2,3,5\}$ and plot the test error against the rescaled sample ratio $\bar{\alpha}=n/d^2\big(T(T+1)/2-1\big)=2n/(T^2+T-2)d^2$, motivated by the effective number of scalar constraints in the attention matrix (cf.\ Appendix~\ref{app:reduction_linear}).
+After this normalization, the learning curves for different $T$ largely align in both the noiseless and noisy cases (left/right), exhibiting the same qualitative dependence on the number of samples and confirming that $T$ primarily rescales the usable information rather than altering the underlying learning dynamics.